RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 * We could also collect external data to establish a benchmark for the key metrics to help us better gauge our performance.

-* Further analysis on customers visits and shopping basket to segment the customers and develop more customerized campaigns and promotions.
+* Further analysis on customers visits and shopping basket to segment the customers and develop more customized campaigns and promotions.

 # Data Understanding  <a name="data-understanding"></a>